Building your first 5" freestyle quad

 First power-on

 Use smoke stopper or a current-limited supply for the first arming tests.
-Confirm motor direction in the configurator before adding props — a bench test beats a trip to the field with four motors spinning the wrong way.
+Confirm motor direction in the configurator before adding props, a bench test beats a trip to the field with four motors spinning the wrong way.
+Compare tooling options in smoke stopper vs multimeter vs lab supply.

 Checklist: